jdcampolargo/pingpong/README.md

 This is a multiplayer ping pong game developed using JavaScript and HTML.

-I used sockets and a few other libraries such as socket.io
+I used sockets and a few other libraries such as socket.io for the multiplayer capability.

 ------------

 ### ← README.md